foggeydoughtnut/Vehicle-Reservation-Slack/README.md

 ```
 Note:
 Whenever you commit to the repository it will automatically run all of the tests that pytest can find and make sure that they pass in order for the commit to go through.
-To commit without checking (useful for when you just change markdown files and it will get mad for the spaces after a line) run
+To commit without testing (useful for when you just change markdown files and it will get mad for the spaces after a line) run
 git commit -m "" --no-verify